mymatt/Coding-Challenge/README.md

 ### Improvements
 - CI/CD Pipeline to replace Bash Script
-- Many additional hardening and security measures, only touched upon a few
+- Many additional hardening and security measures, i.e apache modsecurity
 - Migrate to Application Load Balancer from Classic
 - No need for NAT Gateways because of Packer
 - Use Molecule to test ansible role